microsoft/sqlworkshops/sql2019workshop/sql2019wks/04_Availability.md

 <h3><b><a name="advancedactivity">Advanced Activity</a></b></h3>

->**NOTE**: Close out any outstanding scripts or notebooks before running this bonus activity.
+>**NOTE**: Close out any outstanding scripts or notebooks before running this advanced activity.

-If you have time use the T-SQL notebook **recovery_adr.ipynb** or T-SQL script **recovery_adr.sql** to see how ADR affects the recovery process.
-This bonus activity can take some time as a large number of modifications are needed to see a bigger effect on recovery.
+Use the T-SQL notebook **recovery_adr.ipynb** or T-SQL script **recovery_adr.sql** to see how ADR affects the recovery process.
+This advanced activity can take some time as a large number of modifications are needed to see a bigger effect on recovery.
 The scripts will create a database with a data file of 5Gb and transaction log of 20Gb so there is plenty of space for the activity.
+In addition the instructions in the notebook or script file have you stop, start SQL SErver, and examine the ERRORLOG file.

 <p style="border-bottom: 1px solid lightgrey;"></p>